autonomio/autonomio/CONTRIBUTING.md

 6) Don’t work in separate forks, but in branches
 7) Keep commits as small as possible
 8) Make clear commit messages (explain what you actually are changing)
+9) Unless working on something completely new on a separate brach, never start new day without fetching origin

 For Mac users Github desktop is pretty fantastic.
 For Linux users the GUIs are not so fantastic.
 Atom looks like a good cross-platform option.